cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 in your program.
 Contrast this with `object`, which can also hold values of any type, but only supports the minimal interface that is common to all of them.

-## Runtime type validation using Desert and Marshmallow
+## Data validation using Desert and Marshmallow

 {{< figure src="/images/hypermodern-python-04/beard06.jpg" link="/images/hypermodern-python-04/beard06.jpg" >}}